webpack/webpack.js.org/src/content/guides/author-libraries.md

 This means that your library expects a dependency named `lodash` to be available in the consumer's environment.

-If you only plan on using your library as a dependency in another webpack bundle, you may specify externals as an array.
+However, if you only plan on using your library as a dependency in another webpack bundle, you may specify externals as an array.

 ```javascript
 module.exports = {